MichaelCurrin/kokoro-speech-demo/README.md

 Recommended - use VS Code.

-Open one of the Jupyter notebooks in this project, select the virtualenv as the kernel and run the cells.
+1. Open one of the Jupyter notebooks in this project, select the virtualenv as the kernel
+1. Run the cells.

-Once audio is generated, you can click the play button.
+1. Once audio is generated, you can click the play button.